CodeChain-io/foundry/README.md

 ### Building From Source

 #### Build Dependencies
-foundry requires Rust version 1.40.0 to build.
+Foundry requires Rust version 1.40.0 to build.
 Using [rustup](https://rustup.rs/ "rustup URL") is recommended.

 - For Linux Systems:
   - Ubuntu